sslogo0_03.jpg

 Special Events/Dates of Interest

-The Idaho Hotel is Closed for the season.
+The Idaho Hotel is Open for the season.
 Click for more info.

 July 4th